Chas Dingle: Reception

 On Digital Spys 2012 end of year reader poll, Chas and Cameron's affair was voted fourth in the "Best Storyline" category, receiving 8.9% of the vote.
-Pargeter was nominated for the "Best Actress" award at The British Soap Awards 2013, and was also nominated for the same award in 2014.
+Pargeter was nominated for the "Best Actress" award at the 2013 British Soap Awards, and was also nominated for the same award in 2014.
 For her portrayal of Chas, Pargeter won the accolade for Best Soap Actor (Female) at the 2018 Digital Spy Reader Awards.
 In 2019, Pargeter received a National Television Awards nomination in the Serial Drama Performance category for her portrayal of Chas.
 The same year, she was the final winner of the British Soap Award for Best Actress for her work in the baby loss storyline.
 In 2017, a writer from Inside Soap commented on how Chas had become a long-running character despite the magazine "barely" giving her a mention when she first appeared as a stripper in her debut episode; they also attributed Debbie and Chas as being examples of "new soap characters" who rose to "soap greatness".
-In 2024, Gary Gillatt from Inside Soap praised Chas' Breast Cancer storyline, writing, "We wept for Faith, and now we do so again for Chas – who bravely faced a double mastectomy – thanks to top-drawer writing and a subtle, eloquent performance from Lucy Pargeter.
+In 2024, Gary Gillatt from Inside Soap praised Chas's Breast Cancer storyline, writing, "We wept for Faith, and now we do so again for Chas – who bravely faced a double mastectomy – thanks to top-drawer writing and a subtle, eloquent performance from Lucy Pargeter.
 And the story goes on.
 Powerful, educational, important...and full of truth".
 Gillatt's colleague, Laura-Jayne Tyler, later praised the follow up of the storyline, writing, "Chas steals our bullseye for the second time this year, as we applaud Emmerdale on its diligent plotting of her storyline, from the initial breast cancer diagnosis to the realities of undergoing a double mastectomy.
 Women navigating the same journey will certainly relate to her fears, vulnerability and – indeed – courage, while everyone else has received a very powerful education.
 Sobering stuff."
 Pargeter longlisted for "Best Actress" at the 2024 Inside Soap Awards.

 Lucy Lather from Inside Soap included Chas in a feature profiling positively received storylines and branded Chas her "new soap heroine".
 Lather also opined that she is a "Dingle with brains and beauty - let's face it, most of them have neither!"
+Duncan Lindsay from Metro praised Brierley's portrayal of Chas in the 2017 flashback episode, writing that she did well at the "mammoth job" of portraying an "iconic" Emmerdale character.